 8. Once they become translucent, add them to the crock pot.
 This is where you should pour your beef stock in.
 Mix everything together well.

-9. Set your crock pot to high setting and cover the top with a bed of spinach.
+9. Set your crock pot to it’s high setting and cover the top with a bed of spinach.

 10. Allow this to cook for 3 hours.
 The spinach should become wilted by this point.